chenhaodev/care-journey-generator/README.md

 ### prompt to geneate dialogue during intake

 Create a dialogue in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake).
-Use JSON format as output.

 Example:
 ```
-{
-  "setting": ... ,
-  "scene": ... ,
-  "description": ... ,
-  "dialogue": [
-    {
-      "speaker": "Patient",
-      "speech": ... ,
-      "action": ... ,
-    },
-    {
-      "speaker": "Doctor",
-      "speech": ... ,
-      "action": ...,
-    },
-    ...
-  ]
-}
+Setting: Oncology Clinic, Sarah's Initial Consultation

+Scene: Sarah sits in the waiting room of the oncology clinic, feeling a mix of apprehension and determination.
+She has been referred to a cancer specialist by her primary care physician after expressing concerns about her persistent symptoms.

+Nurse: "Sarah Smith?
+The doctor will see you now."

+Sarah: Nods nervously and follows the nurse to the examination room.

+Doctor: "Good morning, Sarah.
+I'm Dr. Johnson, an oncologist specializing in lung cancer.
+How are you feeling today?"

+Sarah: "I've been better, doctor.
+I've had this persistent cough, trouble breathing, and I've been losing weight without trying.
+I'm really worried something might be wrong."

+Doctor: Listens attentively, jotting down notes "I'm sorry to hear that, Sarah.
+We'll do everything we can to figure out what's going on.
+Can you tell me more about your symptoms and any relevant medical history?"

+Sarah: Describes her symptoms in detail, including her smoking history and family medical history.

+Doctor: Completes the intake process and orders further diagnostic tests "Based on your symptoms and medical history, we'll need to conduct some tests to determine the cause of your symptoms.
+We'll start with a chest X-ray and possibly a CT scan to get a closer look.
+I understand this may be overwhelming, but we're here to support you every step of the way."

+Sarah: Nods, feeling reassured by the doctor's empathy and expertise "Thank you, doctor.
+I just want to know what's going on so we can address it."

+Doctor: "Absolutely, Sarah.
+We'll take it one step at a time.
+Our goal is to get to the bottom of your symptoms and develop a personalized treatment plan tailored to your needs.
+I'll be with you every step of the way."
 ```

 ----